anagha-google/techcon23-datalake-lab/00-resources/Solutions.md

 <br>Lets look at the crimes transactional data-
 ```
-select * from bigquery-public-data.chicago_crime.crime where iucr='0470' LIMIT 2
+select * from bigquery-public-data.chicago_crime.crime where iucr='2826' LIMIT 2
 ```

 And then, the reference data-
 ```
-select * from crimes_ds.chicago_iucr_ref where iucr='0470'
+select * from crimes_ds.chicago_iucr_ref where active and iucr='2826'
 ```

 Here is how the data across the tables can be matched.